-- Manage WEBEHRS, a web-based database of public, commercial and governmental facilities and documentation of services provided for these facilities, including audits, surveys, technical assistance, sampling, investigations, and training.
+- Manage the Web-based Environmental Health Reporting System (WEBEHRS), which includes all public, commercial and governmental facilities and documentation of services provided for these facilities, including audits, surveys, technical assistance, sampling, investigations, and training.
 IHS and Tribal environmental health staff provide raw data for verification.
 Workload factors generated from this database determine distribution of DEHS tribal shares. - Assure that EH staffs WEBEHRS facilities are up to date; encourage the same for tribal EH staff.
 Conduct quality assurance reviews of staff's technical activities and provide recommendations for improvement.
-Provide training to field staff in use of WEBEHRS. - Respond to requests from tribes for program and budget.
+Provide training to field staff in the use of WEBEHRS.

+- Respond to requests from tribes for program and budget.
 Prepare tribal shares tables. - Ensure environmental compliance of IHS-owned facilities.
 Assess the environmental compliance status of all IHS-owned facilities and coordinate all environmental compliance activities. - Conduct safety management activities as required by OSHA and IHS for all federal employees.
-Ensure that Area incident reporting requirements are met through the WebCident system.
-Provide oversight and assist IHS facilities in training and use of WebCident for the residual federal employees. - Develop RFP, solicit and review submittals for injury prevention project funds and allocate funds for selected projects. - Develop annual DEHS program budget. - Serve as Federal Project Officer for IHS Injury Prevention cooperative agreements. - Provide emergency response investigations and technical assistance during environmental health crises (food- and water-borne illness outbreaks, communicable disease outbreaks, etc.). - Coordinate an Employee Health Program for OEHE employees. - Address Executive Orders and other mandates that will reduce IHS facility operating costs and reduce the environmental impact of Federal operations - Function as Federal Project Officer for IHS Injury Prevention cooperative agreements. - Earmarks are similar to residual.
+Ensure that Area incident reporting requirements are met through the I-STAR system (formerly WebCident).
+Provide oversight and assist IHS facilities in training and use of I-STAR for the residual federal employees. - Develop requests for proposals (RFPs), solicit and review submittals for injury prevention project and environmental sustainability project funds and allocate funds for selected projects. - Develop annual DEHS program budget. - Serve as Federal Project Officer for IHS Injury Prevention cooperative agreements. - Provide emergency response investigations and technical assistance during environmental health crises (food- and water-borne illness outbreaks, communicable disease outbreaks, etc.). - Coordinate an Occupational Safety and Health Program for OEHE employees. - Address Executive Orders and other mandates that will reduce IHS facility operating costs and reduce the environmental impact of Federal operations - Function as Federal Project Officer for IHS Injury Prevention cooperative agreements. - Earmarks are similar to residual.
 There is an Injury Prevention Earmark in the DEHS portion of the EHSA fund in the amount of \$91,300.
 Of that earmark, \$33,000 has been identified as base budget to 33 tribes as equalized shares and the balance is used for competitive projects.